- The Fiscal

 Several smaller categories accounted for the rest of DoD spending.
-Procurement of weapons and systems cost $125 billion in 2019 and $89 billion was spent on research and development of weapons and equipment.
-The military also spent about $9 billion on the construction and management of military facilities, such as barracks and family housing, and $3 billion on a number of miscellaneous activities.
+Procurement of weapons and systems cost $139 billion in 2020 and nearly $100 billion was spent on research and development of weapons and equipment.
+The military also spent over $10 billion on the construction and management of military facilities, such as barracks and family housing, and $1 billion on a number of miscellaneous activities.

 The composition of DoD spending has varied over time.
-Operation and maintenance accounted for 42 percent of military spending in 2019, which is up from 28 percent in 1969.
+Operation and maintenance accounted for about 40 percent of military spending in 2020, which is up from roughly one-quarter of all military spending in 1970.
 Although the United States was at the peak of its involvement in the Vietnam War 50 years ago and operational costs were significant, a much larger share of military spending was devoted to military personnel and procuring weapons and systems at that time.